DataDog/integrations-core/vsphere/README.md

 Property metrics are prefixed by the resource name.
 For example, host property metrics metrics are prefixed with `vsphere.host.*`, and VM property metrics are prefixed with `vsphere.vm.*`.
 View all the possible property metrics in the [metadata.csv][10].

+#### Resource Catalog metrics

+If the `collect_vsan_data:true` config option is set, then discovered vSAN clusters will be visualized as resources in the Resource Catalog product, with the following metrics being included as part of the resource:
+- class
+- cost
+- name
+- num_hosts
+- size_used
+- size_total
+- vcenter_server

 ### Events